Uncovering Competency Gaps in Large Language Models and Their Benchmarks: Competency Gaps (CG) Method

 \end{hypoanswer}

-\paragraph{Coverage Classification.} We label a concept as \textit{missing} from the benchmark suite if $\bm{\mathit{X}}_{\text{bench}}^{(c)} < \epsilon$, for some small $\epsilon$ (we used $e^{-5}$).
-Among the remaining concepts, those in the bottom decile (at or below the empirical 10th percentile) are \textit{underrepresented}, and those in the top decile (at or above the empirical 90th percentile) are \textit{overrepresented}.
-We can similarly define missing, underrepresented, and overrepresented concepts for each individual benchmark, using { $\chi_{\text{bench}}^{(b,c)}$} instead.
+\paragraph{Coverage Classification.} We label a concept as \textit{missing} from the benchmark suite if $\bm{\mathit{X}}_{\text{bench}}^{(c)} < \epsilon$ (we used $e^{-5}$).
+Among the remaining concepts, we consider the bottom decile ($\leq$ 10th percentile) to be \textit{underrepresented}, and the top decile ($\geq$ 90th percentile) to be \textit{overrepresented}.
+We can define underrepresented and overrepresented concepts for each individual benchmark similarly by using the per-benchmark concept coverage { $\chi_{\text{bench}}^{(b,c)}$}.